aleathwick/781-piano-autoencoder/README.md

 # 781-piano-autoencoder
-This project contains material related to my BSc Honours project, including code, models, and audio/MIDI predictions from deep learning models trained to humanize piano music.
+This project contains code, trained models, and audio examples from models trained to humanize piano music in light pop / blues / jazz genres.
+Humanization here means the prediction of velocities (how loud each note is).
+Future work may expand this scope to capturing temporal expression.
+The experiments were part of my BSc Honours project, completed in 2020.

 ### Audio Examples
 Audio examples of piano music humanized by the models from this project can be found [here on soundcloud][https://soundcloud.com/user-611170338/sets/deep-learning-and-music-humanizing-piano-scores-longer-examples].